Bedeau camp: Background

-With the outbreak of the Second World War, Jewish conscripts were called up for military service in November 1939.
+With the outbreak of the Second World War, North African Jewish conscripts were called up for military service in November 1939.
 Following the fall of France and the establishment of the Vichy regime, the Crémieux Decree that had granted French citizenship to Algerian Jews was effectively repealed on 8 October 1940.
 On 24 October, the military high command forbade Jews from enlisting as ordinary soldiers while the First Law on the Status of Jews was enacted in French Algeria on 29 October and thereon strictly applied.

 In a 28 February 1941 letter to Delegate-General in French Africa Maxime Weygand, General Charles Huntziger (Minister of War and commander-in-chief of the Armistice Army) stated: